lumicks/pylake/docs/tutorial/population_dynamics.rst

 .. warning::
     This is early access alpha functionality.
 While usable, this has not yet been tested in a large number of different scenarios.
-The API is still be subject to change *without any prior deprecation notice*!
+The API can still be subject to change *without any prior deprecation notice*!
 If you use this functionality keep a close eye on the changelog for any changes that may affect your analysis.

 Population Dynamics